Injured in a Target in Atlanta, GA? We Can Help

 You’ll need to show that the store or its employees breached that duty by allowing unsafe conditions, that breach led to your injuries, and then that the breach caused your injuries.

-Proving Negligence Caused Your Fall in Target
+Proving Negligence in Target Slip and Fall Cases

 It can be difficult to prove that Target breached its legal duty to its customers.
 You may need to collect evidence, like footage from security cameras, photos, and eyewitness statements to support your claims.

 You’ll also need to prove that the store employee’s actions or inaction led to your accident.
 For example, if a store employee mopped the floor but failed to put up a Wet Floor sign or block off the area, then Target may be responsible.

 Finally, you must demonstrate that the slip and fall accident caused your damages, which can be done by showing medical records, medical bills, or lost wages.